PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

     - README.md
     - dashboard.json
     - dashboard.png
-- After exporting your dashboard from the console, format your dashboard JSON file (recommedned to use a code formater like [Prettier](https://prettier.io/))

 - Scrub your exported dashboard JSON file of any sensitive information (drilldowns using internal or tenant URL's, email addresses, etc.) before sharing it.
 > [!NOTE]
 > If you have drilldowns that reference the URL of your tenant replace the tenant URL with: placeholder.com
 > - Example:
 >    - Before: https://mytenant.xdr.us.paloaltonetworks.com/assets/inventory
 >    - After: https://placeholder.com/assets/inventory
-- Ensure that the **screenshot** of your dashboard is clear and captures the essence of your dashboard.

 -

 ---